Teen's Toes to Be Amputated After Suspected DUI Driver Slams Into Him One Week Before High School Graduation

-A man hit by a suspected DUI driver over the weekend was recovering at hospital Monday, a week before he was set to graduate from high school.
+A teen hit by a suspected DUI driver over the weekend was recovering at a hospital Monday, a week before he was set to graduate from high school.

-Mauricio Porcayo was at Los Angeles County+USC Medical Center, his mother, Lucia Marquez, by his side almost nonstop since Friday.
+Mauricio Porcayo was at Los Angeles County-USC Medical Center.
+His mother, Lucia Marquez, has been by his side almost nonstop since Friday.

 "I have to be strong for him," she said.
 "He can be OK right now, and later on he'll be crying."

-Friday night, Porcayo and two friends were enjoying a night out, legs dangling off the back of a parked pickup truck near Valley Boulevard and Bassetdale Avenue.
+Friday night, Porcayo and two friends were enjoying a night out, legs dangling off the back of a parked pickup truck near Valley Boulevard and Bassetdale Avenue in the San Gabriel Valley community of Avocado Heights.

 The driver of the Toyota, identified as Jesus Ziranda, was arrested on suspicion of DUI.